-Why we shouldn't overlook our pelvic health
+Is Squirting Just Peeing? & Other Pelvic Floor Facts You Should Probably Know

 We don’t know exact rates, but I am fairly certain it is underreported — culture and sometimes religious beliefs influence women’s perspective of speaking on these topics.

-SG: A weak or overly tight pelvic floor.
-Many factors like birthing children, activities and menopausal stage.
+SG: A weak or overly tight pelvic floor can contribute to incontinence.
+Many factors like birthing children, activities and menopausal stage can also be causes.

 SG: Not really.
 It’s more that your muscle integrity changes when your estrogen levels drop.
 The drop in estrogen causes thin, weak pelvic floor muscles.
 Thinner muscles mean less control.
 However, you are at a substantially higher risk for coital incontinence if you have incontinence with other daily activities such as running, sneezing or laughing.

+SK: Since estrogen changes are hormonal, what can be done to combat menopause-related issues?

-SG: Exercise is the No. 1 way to treat a lot of these issues.
+SG: Exercise is the number one way to treat a lot of these issues.
 Also, stress management helps a lot and hormone replacement therapy can be used for more urgent cases.

 SG: As I said before, these things are common, but not normal.
 Vaginal deliveries stretch not just the vagina but the bladder and the urethra.
 Everything in your body has changed and it is important to rehab theses areas.
-You would go to rehab if you were in an accident that limited your mobility, so why not get rehab postpartum, you know?
+You would go to rehab do physical therapy if you were in an accident that limited your mobility, so why not get rehab postpartum, you know?

+SK: Speaking of hormone therapy, how can we keep these issues in mind when working with transgender individuals?
+Does an increase in gender-affirming surgeries relate to these topics?

-Yes!
+SG: Yes!
 Definitely!
-After gender-affirming surgery it is particularly important to learning how to reconnect with your areas.
+After gender-affirming surgery it is particularly important to learning how to reconnect with your pelvic area.

 You will have to rehabilitate have those muscles, and those of us in my profession have the ability to teach them how to relearn and be comfortable with their bodies.
 I believe it is important for health care providers to address the needs of all people.
 I am doing what I can to help that population as best as possible.